jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * You've each changed how we view the universe.
 Do you have any thoughts on how our view of the universe might change again?

 ## Adding New Information to the LLM
-The LLM hasn’t been trained on all knowledge.
-Technically, it’s not all knowledge.
-Some LLMs are domain specific, such as those to assist with programming.
+The LLM hasn’t been trained with all knowledge.
+Some LLMs are domain specific, such as those that assist with programming.

 What if you want to leverage the LLM/GenAI in a domain in which it has not been trained?
 If your domain content is not too large, then include it prompt.

 __NOTE:__ In general, do not add any personal or proprietary information you wouldn't share freely with the world.

 ### Email Style Options
-Let’s say that you want the LLM/GenAI to provide different options for the same email you wish to send.
+Let’s say that you want the LLM/GenAI to provide different options for an email you wish to send.
 >I need some suggestions on an email that I need to send.
-I'll provide the email after <EMAIL>.
+I'll provide the email after \<EMAIL\>.
 I will tell you to rewrite the original email in different styles, one style at a time.
 Rewrite it.
 >
+>EMAIL
+>
->EMAIL Bill, After 30 years of working for the company, I have decided that it's time for me to pursue other interests.
+>Bill, After 30 years of working for the company, I have decided that it's time for me to pursue other interests.
 >
 >Therefore, I will be retiring.
 My last day will be in two weeks on September 30.
 In the interim, I will work with the team in any desired knowledge transfer.
 >